 Appropriately Uses Anti-Anxiety Medication

-This gauges the percent of long-term care residents receiving antianxiety medications.
+This statistic is a measure of the percentage of long-term care residents taking antianxiety drugs.

 Managing Depression Among Residents